b00tc4mp/neoland-bootcamp-202207/staff/andrew-rojas/final-project/docs/README.md

 Sprint 2

+- Make a simple Login/Register page in the APP.
+- Define the data model to use USER.
+- Create an administrator user (who is the one who creates the users)
+- Perform User Logic (register/authenticate/retrieve).
+- Test the logics with jest
+- Join the API with the APP to have the User.

+-- Español --

 - Hacer en la APP una pagina de Login/Register sencillas.
 - Definir el modelo de datos a utilizar USER.
 - Crear un Usuario administrador (que sea quien cree los usuarios)